AdobeDocs/experience-manager-screens.en/help/user-guide/using-adaptive-renditions.md

 1. Create a version of the asset which better suits the signage display, for example, `seahorse.jpg`.

-1. Choose the rendition naming pattern, for example,`landscape`, similar to  what was defined in pattern property in CRXDE Lite.
+1. Choose the rendition naming pattern, for example,`landscape`, similar to  what was defined in **pattern** property in **CRXDE Lite**.
 Refer to [Adding Rendition Mapping Rules](/help/user-guide/adaptive-renditions.md#add-rendition-mapping-rules) for more details.

-1. Rename the asset file so it contain the pattern, for example, `seahorse_landscape.png`.
+1. Rename the asset file so it contains the pattern (defined in step 3), for example, `seahorse_landscape.png`.

 1. Click on **Add Rendition** to upload the rendition, as shown in the figure below.